The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Modifications of single diffractive to secondary absorptive

 \FIGURE[ht]{ \\ \\ { As \figref{fig:HF3}, but different observables.
 The top panel shows the average transverse momentum, while the middle one shows the summed transverse momentum and the bottom panel the average transverse momentum as a function of the multiplicity.} }

 Here we will concentrate on the rapidity regions around the plateau of each $M_X$, and in \figrefs{fig:HF3} and \ref{fig:HF4} we show some distributions in the slices $\eta\in[-5,-4]$, $[-3,-2]$ and $[-1,-0]$ (the shaded regions in \figref{fig:HF2}) for mass bins with $M_X\approx70$, $500$ and $900$~GeV respectively.
 As for the overall multiplicity we find that the default SD machinery, (SD(def)), is quite far from the ND observables in the same rapidity slice.
 The SD(glu) modification is much closer, but overshoots quite significantly at large $M_X$ in the multiplicity distribution (\figref{fig:HF3}) and $\sum p_\perp$ (\figref{fig:HF4}).
-The SD(new) curve typically lies between the two, except for the average transverse momentum the new modification gives a distribution fairly close to the non-diffractive result.
+The SD(new) curve gives a slightly better description of $p_\perp$ in \figref{fig:HF3} and the average $p_\perp$ observables in \figref{fig:HF4}, but no improvement -- or even a slightly worse performance -- in the two remaining observables.
+The choice of which option to use can therefore only be based on an assessment of what types of observables are deemed most important to reproduce correctly.
 In particular the dependence of the average transverse momentum on the multiplicity is known to be very sensitive to the handling of the multi-parton interactions \cite{Sjostrand:1987su}, and here we see that SD(new) is quite close to the ND curves here, as may be expected from comparing \eqsref{eq:avNyscatpp} and \eq{eq:avNyscatpom}.

-The fact that the $\sum p_\perp$ distribution in SD(glu) in \figrefs{fig:HF4} is much harder than in standard ND events would be a problem for the description of the centrality observables used in \pA\ and \AA, which are often based on the total transverse activity in the forward/backward region (see \sectref{sec:pa-results} below).
+The fact that the $\sum p_\perp$ distributions in SD(glu) in \figref{fig:HF4} is much harder than in standard ND events would be a problem for the description of the centrality observables used in \pA\ and \AA, which are often based on the total transverse activity in the forward/backward region (see \sectref{sec:pa-results}).

+It is, however, clear that we could have put more emphasis on charged multiplicity and $\sum p_\perp$ in the regions where the SD(glu) option outperforms SD(new), and thereby made another choice of recommended option.
+In \sectref{sec:uncertainties} we will compare the three different choices against each other for \pA\ results.

 In \sectref{sec:gener-prim-absorpt} we explained how the impact parameter obtained for each \NN\ sub-collision is used as input to \pytppp.
 Here small impact parameters will lead to more multiple scatterings for primary absorptive sub-events.
 The same impact parameter dependence is also used for secondary absorptive sub-events.
 It is therefore interesting to compare the SD events with ND events for a specific impact parameter.
 In \figref{fig:HF56} we show typical examples of such comparisons for impact parameters slightly smaller and larger than average.
 Comparing with the corresponding distributions in \figrefs{fig:HF3} and \ref{fig:HF4}, we see that the difference between the SD and ND curves tend to diminish with increasing impact parameter, which is good, since by construction the secondary absorptive interactions are at larger impact parameter than the primary ones.